 Applying market capitalisation in risk assessment

-Market capitalisation can be a helpful metric for assessing the risks in a potential stock investment.
+Market capitalisation can be a helpful metric when assessing the risks in potential stock investments.
 Other market capitalisation tiers you may come across are mega-cap and micro-cap, which sit at the extreme ends of the tiers we have examined above.

 What causes changes in market capitalisation?